craftech-io/publish-terraform-module-action/README.md

 ## Customizing
 ### Inputs

-name: `api-key`
-type: String
-description: API Key used to authenticate to the registry.

 | Name          | Type   | Description                                                                  |
 |-------------- |--------|----------------------------------------------------------------------------- |
 | `api-key`     | String | API Key used to authenticate to the registry.                                |